Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 Vancouver’s Winter Solstice Lantern Festival involves evening music and fire performances on December 21st at the Yaletown Roundhouse and Granville Island.

-In 2024 the 31st annual Winter Solstice Lantern Festival takes place on December 21st.
-Other fabulous holiday events and attractions to check out that same week include the PNE Winter Fair, VanDusen Festival of Lights, Vancouver Christmas Market, Canyon Lights at Capilano Bridge, Glow Christmas and Martini Town Merry & Bright.
+In 2025 the 32nd annual Winter Solstice Lantern Festival takes place on December 21st.
+Other fabulous holiday events and attractions to check out around this time of year include the PNE Winter Fair, VanDusen Festival of Lights, Vancouver Christmas Market, Canyon Lights at Capilano Bridge, Glow Christmas and Martini Town Merry & Bright.

 Vancouver Winter Solstice Festival